 The ability to call out a command in natural language is a powerful advantage that voice assistants have over typing, especially when you want information right away.
 Voice recognition accuracy is improving at a rapid pace with the help of machine learning algorithms.

-The always-on and always-listening nature of Google Assistant and Amazon Alexa will continue to drive the accuracy level higher, where we’ll one day forget we’re actually talking to a machine.
+The always-on and always-listening nature of Google Assistant and Amazon Alexa will continue to drive the accuracy level higher.
+And one day, we’ll forget we’re actually talking to a machine.

 Ad Spending — Mobile for the Win